foxhound-tech-us/terraform-module-template/README.md

 The `.github/workflows/release.yml` file has an action for pushing modules to HCP/TFE.
 This needs to be altered to match your server, as well as the module.

+See documentation for [bruceharrison1984/terraform-push-module](https://github.com/bruceharrison1984/terraform-push-module) on how to configure pushing to TFE/HCP.

 ## Prerequisites

 TBD